DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 SERVICE SETS: MBSS

-- An MBSS (MESH BASIC SERVICE SET) can be used in situations where it’s difficult to run an ethernet connection to every AP
+- An MBSS (Mesh Basic Service Set) can be used in situations where it’s difficult to run an ethernet connection to every AP
 - MESH APs use two radios:
     - One provides BSS to wireless clients
     - One forms a “BACKHAUL NETWORK” which is used to bridge traffic from AP to AP
-- At least one AP is connected to the wired network and it is called the RAP (ROOT ACCESS POINT)
+- At least one AP is connected to the wired network and it is called the RAP (Root Access Point)
-- The other APs are called MAPs (MESH ACCESS POINTS)
+- The other APs are called MAPs (Mesh Access Points)
 - A PROTOCOL is used to determine the best path through the MESH (similar to how dynamic routing protocols are used to determine the best path to a destination)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1604f0ea-8a93-4922-a78d-fe55e836ba9a)